kevinadrianpl/kevinadrianpl/README.md

 By day, I'm a seasoned IT systems administrator and cybersecurity enthusiast with a history of working in multiple industries over a period of 15 years.
 I've held various roles in IT management, server management, system administration, information security and in my spare time I develop things.

 My fervour for all things security is matched only by my insatiable appetite for technology.
-Every day is a chance to dive deeper into the vast sea of IT.
+I have a passion for technology and work on multiple projects to keep up with the ever-changing industry, every day is a chance to dive deeper into the vast sea of IT.

   · 🎒 I try to code different projects to improve my technical and security skills, including game and app development.